 Getting a security job may not be as easy as some people say.
 Also, hiring a security service requires a lot of prior research.
-This is because there are several types of security guards.
+That is because there are several types of security guards.
 Each one offers different benefits for each specific situation.

 Security companies will usually have various security guards with different roles.
 When you’re doing your research, make sure that the company you’re hiring works with the kind of security guard you need.
 As a result, the hiring process will be much easier.